NNPDF/eko/doc/source/theory/pQCD.rst

 |VFNS| when more flavour schemes need to be joined (see :doc:`matching
 conditions <Matching>`).

 EKO implements two strategies for dealing with the heavy quark masses, managed by the theory card parameter ``HQ``.
-The easiest and more common option for PDFs evolution is ``POLE`` mass, where the quark masses are kept fixed to the specified input values and the running is neglected.
+The easiest and more common option for PDFs evolution is ``POLE`` mass, where the physical quark masses are specified as input.

 On contrary selecting the option ``MSBAR`` the user can activate the *mass running* in the :math:`\overline{MS}` scheme, as described in the following paragraph.

-If the initial mass condition is not given at the same scale (i.e. in the input theory card ``Qmh≠mh``), EKO needs to compute the scale at which the evolved mass intersect the identity, in order to properly initiate the :class:`~eko.threshold.ThresholdAtlas` and set the evolution path.
+If the initial condition for the mass is not given at a scale coinciding with the mass itself (i.e. in the input theory card ``Qmh≠mh``), EKO needs to compute the scale at which the mass running function intersects the identity function, in order to properly initiate the :class:`~eko.threshold.ThresholdAtlas` and set the evolution path.

 For each heavy quark :math:`h` we solve for :math:`m_h`: